ketsindian/Design-Practices/HttpResponses_HandlingExceptions.md

 ```
 maintain a key value pair for {key : "reasonCodes" , value : "http codes"} and a constants file for reasonCodes.

+## Rest Responses-
+'''bash
+All responses should inherit from some standard response class.(Even reason class).
+'''
 reference -
 [rest api design] (https://medium.com/studioarmix/learn-restful-api-design-ideals-c5ec915a430f)